DFXswiss/frankencoin-docu/src/faq.md

----
-description: Some questions we think might get frequently asked.
----

 # ⁉️ Background FAQ
+Some questions we think might get frequently asked.

 ### What is this all about?